Reference Services offers library help, user education programs and online searching assistance for the Library's clients.

 Faculty are asked to update their list each term, identifying items to remain on reserve and items to be removed.

-CBU faculty can request items found in Novanet by clicking on "Request a hold or request a loan" in the item record (or by clicking in WorldCat Local).
-The item will be transferred from the owning library to CBU in a rapid manner and the requesting patron will be charged a fee of $2.00.
+CBU faculty can request items found in Novanet by clicking on "Request a hold or request a loan" in the item record.
+The item will be transferred from the owning library to CBU as soon as possible.

-CBU faculty can request an item not held by the CBU Library by clicking the button in the WorldCat Local record for the item or by filling out a Document Delivery / Relais form.
+CBU faculty can request an item not held by the CBU Library by filling out a Document Delivery / Relais form.
 The Library will endeavour to find the requested item and retrieve it, regardless of the location of the owning institution.
 The time required to fill an Inter-Library Loan request will vary based on the location of the lending institution.

 Your User Login is theand your Password is, by default, .